cse-iitbhu/Meme_Classification/README.md

 Nilendu Adhikary
 IIT (BHU), Varanasi

-📧 nilendu.adhikary.cd.cse23@iitbhu.ac.in
+nilendu.adhikary.cd.cse23@iitbhu.ac.in
+suplife24@gamil.com
 ---

 ## 📌 Project Overview

-Memes combine **visual content and textual cues**, making them difficult to classify using traditional models.

-Our system integrates:

-- 🖼 Image understanding
+Memes are inherently multimodal, combining images, embedded text, sarcasm, and contextual signals.
+Detecting harmful intent in memes is challenging because the hate may arise from the interaction between visual content and textual components.

+To address this challenge, our system combines:

+🖼 Visual Understanding using pretrained vision encoders

-- 📝 OCR-based text extraction
+📝 OCR-based Text Extraction from meme images

-- 🤖 Vision-Language Models
+🤖 Vision-Language Models for semantic understanding

+🔗 Multimodal Feature Fusion

-- 🌍 Multilingual classification
+🌍 Multilingual Processing for English, Hindi, and Chinese

-to build a robust **multimodal meme classification pipeline**.
+This allows the framework to perform robust harmful meme detection across multiple languages.

 ---